KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 ## Visual Improvements
 Sometimes the game assets aren't great.
 These changes correct problems with them, and may require modder-created assets.
 But the changes are minimal; they just make the game look how it ought to look.
 - A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar)
+- Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 - Higher poly replacements for the placeable human "sitters" (cantina Pazaak players/drinkers)
 - Mandalorian armor has several issues (inspired by [Mandalorian Armor Fixes](https://www.nexusmods.com/kotor/mods/1174))
 - Many background NPCs use "lite" models [K1 Lite Upgrader 1.3](https://deadlystream.com/files/file/1291-k1-lite-upgrader/)